 Once you get that $1,000, concentrate on paying off high-interest debt like credit card debt.
-When that debt is paid off, you can focus on getting to your six-month number.
-Low-interest debt like mortgage and student loan debt shouldn’t impede your progress to a completely topped up emergency fund.
+You can focus on getting to your six-month number when that debt is paid off.
+Low-interest debt like mortgage and student loan debt shouldn’t impede your progress to a completely topped-up emergency fund.

 There are some questions that might help you decide if you should pay off low-interest debt early:

 - What medium-term goals do you have?
 Do you want to buy a home, buy a